Catlinite: Name

-Catlinite Properties and Quarries
+Catlinite properties and quarries

 Minnesota catlinite is buttery smooth and can be cut with a regular hacksaw or even a knife.
 It comes out of the ground a pinkish color often with a cream layer protecting it from the hard quartzite.
 It is weaker and more subject to breaking under stress than Utah pipestone.
 Most catlinite deposits exist beneath the level of groundwater or are in deep enough layers where the soil is constantly moist as the iron compounds which give catlinite its red color quickly convert into iron oxides when exposed to the elements and the stone degrades and breaks down.

-The red catlinite from the Pipestone, Minnesota quarries is a soft claystone bed which occurs between layers of hard Sioux Quartzite.
-Only hand tools are used to reach the catlinite so it takes a long time to get to it.
-Only enrolled Native Americans are allowed to quarry for the stone at the Pipestone National Monument, and thus it is protected from over-mining.
-Another quarry is located near Hayward, Wisconsin on the reservation, which the Ojibwa have used for centuries.
-The stone there is harder than the stone from Pipestone National Monument.
+The red catlinite from the Pipestone, Minnesota, quarries is a soft claystone bed which occurs between layers of hard Sioux Quartzite.
+Only hand tools are used to reach the catlinite, and only enrolled Native Americans are allowed to quarry for the stone at the Pipestone National Monument, to protect it from over-mining.
+Another quarry with harder stone is located near Hayward, Wisconsin, on the reservation, which the Ojibwe have used for centuries.

 Utah pipestone has a more variable range of hard and soft forms, since it occurs as layers between deposits of harder slates.
 Utah pipestone is a by-product of slate mining in Delta, Utah, and several natural deposits have been mined and used for pipemaking by Native Americans in the area for millennia.

 The Canadian quarry is no longer used, although there are quarries in Canada where another type of pipestone, black stone, is gleaned.
 The Ojibwe use both the red and black stone for their sacred pipes.

 Catlinite is often used to make the hollow tubes in pipeclay triangles.